DEPI-DevOps/Materials/Topic 2 (Development, Testing, and VCS)/README.md

   - golangci-lint for Go
 - **Git hooks** may be in place to help the developer do certain actions (e.g., run linter/tester/check commit message) before committing their code.
   - Popular examples include Husky and Pre-commit.
-- For web applications. a **UI testing framework** can be used to run different types of pre-configured or random (monkey) testing for the UI.
+- For web applications, a **UI testing framework** can be used to run different types of pre-configured or random (monkey) testing for the UI.
   - Examples include Selenium and Playwright
 - DevSecOps involves implementing different **security-related measures** in all stages of the SDLC.
   - **Static Application Security Testing (SAST):** static code analysis that focuses on security issues and bad coding practices